ecmwf/thermofeel/docs/guide/apparenttemperature.rst

 The method used here follows the Apparent Temperature method used by the *Australian Bureau of Meteorology* and *Blazejczyk et al., 2011 Int J Biometeorol*

-Apparent temperature is similar to the Heat Index method also avaliable to calculate in *thermofeel*
+Apparent temperature is similar to the Heat Index method also available to calculate in *thermofeel*

 How To Use
 ======================================